 Grade.
 The ground elevation used as the basis for measurement of allowed structure height.
-Grade shall be the elevation of the natural or finished grade at the exterior surface of the structure, whichever is more restrictive, using a topographic map prepared by a licensed Civil Engineer or Land Surveyor.
+Grade shall be the elevation of the natural or finished grade at the exterior surface of the structure, whichever is more restrictive, and the elevation of the natural grade within the footprint of the structure using a topographic map prepared by a licensed Civil Engineer or Land Surveyor.
 Retaining walls cannot be used to raise the "Grade" and increase the allowable height of a structure.

-Grading. - Any excavation, stripping, cutting, filling, or stockpiling of soil material, or any combination thereof.
+Grading-(coastal). - Any excavation, stripping, cutting, filling, or stockpiling of soil material, or any combination thereof-that exceeds 50 cubic yards of material.
 As used in this Development Code, grading does not include plowing, tilling, harrowing, aerating, disking, planting, seeding, weeding, fertilizing or other similar routine agricultural cultivation practices for ongoing agricultural operations (see "Agricultural Production Activities, Ongoing").